 Offering highly specialised assessment, consultation, reflective practice supervision and bespoke training, the Clinical Team work directly with education and care staff teams to develop a shared understanding of the skills, resources and practices in place.
 This ensures that we deliver the highest quality provision which maximises each person’s quality of life and personal achievements.

-Within our children’s specialist schools the clinicians aim to reduce potential barriers to learning and educational success by working directly with the children and young people in line with their ECHP recommendations.
+Within our children’s specialist schools the clinicians aim to reduce potential barriers to learning and educational success by working directly with the children and young people in line with their EHCP recommendations.